Understanding Alimony Matters

 In many divorce cases, money is a major point of contention.
 Divorcing couples are nearly always arguing about money.
 One of the monetary issues to be settled is alimony.
 Also called spousal support, this is money one spouse pays the other to help him or her establish a new life.

 It is important to note that alimony is not awarded in every divorce case.
-To understand whether it may be granted in your situation, turn to our experienced divorce and family law attorneys at Montgomery, Adams & Wyatt, PLC, in Little Rock.
+To understand whether it may be granted in your situation, turn to our experienced divorce and family law attorneys at Montgomery Wyatt Hardy, PLC, in Little Rock.
 We have more than 60 years of combined experience handling all types of divorce-related issues, including alimony.
 Whether you are seeking support or attempting to prevent it from being awarded, we can advise you of your rights and options.

 Spousal Support Considerations